kotolex/surrealist/README.md

 you can get RecursionLimitError.

-The best choice here is to rethink your schema and objects, because you probably do something wrong with such high level of nesting.
+The best choice here is to rethink your schema and objects, because you probably do something wrong with such a high level of nesting.

 Second choice — increase recursion limit in your system with
 ```python